drkutuzov/drkutuzov.github.io/troubleshooting.md

 ---
 # {{ site.troubleshooting }}

-## What can go wrong with the microscope and how to solve it?
+## What can go wrong with a two-photon microscope and how to fix it?

 ---
 ### 1. Zigzags on images: Laser intensity fluctuations